Yazh

-The yazh (யாழ், also transliterated yāḻ, [jaːɻ]) is an harp used in ancient Tamil music.
-It was strung with gut strings that ran from an curved ebony neck to a boat or trough-shaped resonator, the opening of which was a covered with skin for a soundboard.
+The yazh (யாழ், also transliterated yāḻ, [jaːɻ]) is a harp used in ancient Tamil music.
+It was strung with gut strings that ran from a curved ebony neck to a boat or trough-shaped resonator, the opening of which was a covered with skin for a soundboard.
 At the resonator the strings were attached to a string-bar or tuning bar with holes for strings that laid beneath of the soundboard and protruded through.
 The neck may also have been covered in hide.

 The arched harp was used in India since at least the 2nd century B.C.E., when a woman was sculpted with the instrument in a Buddhist artwork at Bhārut.
 Both the Indian harp-style veena and the Tamil yazh declined starting in about the 7th century C.E., as stick-zither style veenas rose to prominence.

 While use of the instrument died out in centuries past, artworks have preserved some knowledge of what the instruments looked like.
 Luthiers have begun to recreate the instrument.